kubernetes/kubernetes/examples/spark/README.md

 to worker Web UIs.
 The worker UI links do not work (the links will attempt to connect to cluster IPs, which Kubernetes won't proxy automatically).

-## Step Three: Start the Zeppelin UI to launch jobs on your Spark cluster
+## Step Four: Start the Zeppelin UI to launch jobs on your Spark cluster

 The Zeppelin UI pod can be used to launch jobs into the Spark cluster either via a web notebook frontend or the traditional Spark command line.
 See